Adding custom CSS

 Set the args.css parameter to the name of your custom CSS file.

 The value of this parameter should be only the file name.
-The relative path to the file can be specified with args.cssroot.
+You can specify the absolute path to the file with args.cssroot.

 Set the args.copycss parameter to yes.